cwang360/HealthAlert/README.md

 - The app was created in Flutter, and the flutter_reactive_ble package was used to communicate with the Arduino through Bluetooth Low Energy.
 The app is user-friendly and displays current temperature/humidity data and status information (fall/seizure/weather).
 In the settings menu, the user can add the phone number to send an SMS to when a fall or seizure is detected.
 The sms_maintained package is used to automatically send the SMS.

 ## In This Repository
 - The Arduino sketch for the Arduino Nano 33 BLE Sense is found in the bluetooth_wearable_combined folder.
-The model.h file contains the trained model for classifying severe tremors.
+The model.h file is the header file that contains the trained model for classifying severe tremors.
 - The Flutter project is found in the bluetooth_app folder.

 ***This project was submitted to the HackUMass hackathon in December 2020.***